dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Crossplane can be used to provision resources for all cloud providers if the cloud provider has created a Crossplane provider for it.
 As a company/organization, it can be beneficial to have the option to be multi-cloud because different cloud providers have different offerings.

-Terraform uses HashiCorp configuration language (HCL), while Crossplane uses `YAML` and follows the same structure conventions as Kubernetes manifests.
+Terraform uses the HashiCorp configuration language (HCL), while Crossplane uses `YAML` and follows the same structure conventions as Kubernetes manifests.
+[What is a manifest source](https://medium.com/@sujithabdulrahim/understanding-the-kubernetes-manifest-e96d680f2a11)

 <!-- Transitioning -->
 It can be a big jump to go from Terraform to control planes, which is why tools like _Kubeform_ and _the Terraform provider for Crossplane_ exist.
-Kubeform provides auto-generated Kubernetes CRDs for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
+Kubeform provides auto-generated Kubernetes Custom Resource Definitions (CRDs) for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
 This requires you to rewrite your HCL to Kubernetes CRDs, so if that is too time-consuming, you can instead use Crossplane's Terraform provider.
 This provider lets you copy-paste your Terraform syntax directly into a CRD, and Crossplane will, in concept, run `terraform apply` automatically.
 This could be an intermediate step before doing a complete transition from Terraform to Crossplane.

 Crossplane will be described in greater detail in the _Managing External State_-section.

 # 8. Demonstration Application

-In order to verify and demonstrate that the universal control plane I am trying to build (presented in the _Implementation_-section) actually works, I need a demonstration application that runs on the infrastructure and demonstrates its capabilities.
+In order to verify and demonstrate that the universal control plane I am trying to build (presented in the _Implementation_-section) actually works, I need a demonstration application that runs on infrastructure managed by the universal control plane to demonstrates its capabilities.

 To do this, I have used Eficode's public [`quotes-flask`](https://github.com/eficode-academy/quotes-flask) application that they use for educational purposes.
 It is a simple application consisting of a frontend, backend, and a database.

 The frontend is a website where you can post and retrieve "quotes".
 The quotes are posted and sent to the backend-service, which then stores the data in a Postgres database.

-This system is built to be run in Kubernetes, and the repository already contains YAML-files.
-The system uses a Postgres database running in a standalone pod.
+This system is built to be run on Kubernetes, and the repository already contains Kubernetes manifests.
+The system uses a Postgres database running in a standalone _Pod_.
 To showcase the implementation of a universal control plane's ability to provision database resources on cloud providers, I have replaced the Postgres-database-pod with a managed database running in a cloud provider.
 Besides that, I have not changed the overall architecture.

 <img src="images/drawings_quote-setup-versions-k8s.png" width="800" />

-This setup is supposed to represent an actual production-ready application that a small business may want to run on a cloud provider.
+This setup is supposed to represent an actual production-ready application that a hypothetical business may want to run on a cloud provider.

 The business may want multiple environments like _production_, _staging_, and _development_, and they may leverage cloud services across multiple cloud providers.
 Therefore the aim of the system is to look something like what can be seen on Figure X.